-Fine Art Professional Practice - BA Hons (Lancaster University)
+Fine Art Professional Practice - BA Hons Degree (Subject to Validation)

-A minimum of 80 UCAS points (previously 200) in an appropriate discipline excluding functional skills and GCSE English Language at grade C or above (or equivalent).
+A minimum of 96 UCAS points in an appropriate discipline excluding Functional Skills and GCSE English Language at grade C/4 or above (or equivalent).

 Applicants who are able to demonstrate relevant work/life skills or knowledge will also be considered on an individual basis.

 All applicants will be given the opportunity to attend a workshop.
 Alternatively, if you are unable to attend, we will view your work online.
 For further details, please see https://www.blackpool.ac.uk/your-visual-arts-application.